 The Long Weekend in Alice Springs

-Adapted and Drawn by Joshua Santospirito from the original essay by Craig San Roque.
+Adapted and Drawn by Joshua Santospirito from an original essay by Craig San Roque.

 "... one of the oddest and most rewarding Australian comics that has yet appeared"